Weather and Climate in Cuba

 Summer in Cuba

 The summer in Cuba is from June to August.
 These are the hottest months and some people (including the Cubans!) find the heat quite intense.
-Temperatures rise to 38 Celcius on the eastern side of the island, which when coupled with high humidity, can be quite unpleasant.
-On the other hand, summer can be a very interesting time to visit Cuba as is one of the most festive times of the year with carnival being held in many cities, and festivals on throughout the island.
+Temperatures rise to 38 Celsius on the Eastern side of the island, which when coupled with high humidity, can be quite unpleasant.
+On the other hand, summer is one of the most festive times of the year with carnival being held in many cities, and festivals happening throughout the island.
 This is also holiday time for the Cubans so there are many social occasions.

 Summer is also a tourist high season because it coincides with the holiday season in Europe.
 Hotels, flights, and tours can often be booked out well ahead of time, and prices can be higher than during other times of the year.

-The hurricane season is from July to November with September and October being the months with the highest probability of cyclone activity.
-September and October are the low season for travel to Cuba.
-There are fewer visitors to Cuba during these months than at any other time of year.
+The hurricane season is from June to November with September and October being the months with the highest probability of cyclone activity.
 There is on average more rain in these months due to this tropical storm activity.
 When hurricanes occur they generally aren't a risk to life, however they can cause some interruption to travel plans.
 Cuba's safety record concerning hurricanes is excellent and it is unusual that in even the biggest storms that there is a loss of life.
-This is in stark contrast to other countries in the region (such as Haiti but also including the US).
+This is in stark contrast to other countries in the region (such as Haiti and even the US).
 Cuba is very well organised, disciplined and prepared for such events and there are excellent evacuation procedures.
 Tourists are given the highest priority.

-Maps of current tropical storm activity in Cuba can be seen on the following website... www.nhc.noaa.gov/
+Maps of current tropical storm activity in Cuba can be seen on www.nhc.noaa.gov/

 Other times of the year in Cuba